dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 ## Install SQL Server Express

 LocalDB is not designed to work in IIS, so for your test environment you need to have SQL Server Express installed.
 If you are using Visual Studio 2010 SQL Server Express is already installed by default.
-If you are using Visual Studio 2012, you have to install it.
+If you are using Visual Studio 2017, you have to install it.

-To install SQL Server Express, install it from [Download Center: Microsoft SQL Server 2012 Express](https://www.microsoft.com/download/details.aspx?id=29062) by clicking [ENU\x64\SQLEXPR\_x64\_ENU.exe](https://download.microsoft.com/download/8/D/D/8DD7BDBA-CEF7-4D8E-8C16-D9F69527F909/ENU/x64/SQLEXPR_x64_ENU.exe) or [ENU\x86\SQLEXPR\_x86\_ENU.exe](https://download.microsoft.com/download/8/D/D/8DD7BDBA-CEF7-4D8E-8C16-D9F69527F909/ENU/x86/SQLEXPR_x86_ENU.exe).
+To install SQL Server Express, install it from [Download Center: Microsoft SQL Server 2017 Express](https://www.microsoft.com/sql-server/sql-server-editions-express) by clicking [ENU\x64\SQLEXPR\_x64\_ENU.exe](https://download.microsoft.com/download/8/D/D/8DD7BDBA-CEF7-4D8E-8C16-D9F69527F909/ENU/x64/SQLEXPR_x64_ENU.exe) or [ENU\x86\SQLEXPR\_x86\_ENU.exe](https://download.microsoft.com/download/8/D/D/8DD7BDBA-CEF7-4D8E-8C16-D9F69527F909/ENU/x86/SQLEXPR_x86_ENU.exe).
 If you choose the wrong one for your system it will fail to install and you can try the other one.

 On the first page of the SQL Server Installation Center, click **New SQL Server stand-alone installation or add features to an existing installation**, and follow the instructions, accepting the default choices.
-In the installation wizard accept the default settings.
-For more information about installation options, see [Install SQL Server 2012 from the Installation Wizard (Setup)](https://msdn.microsoft.com/library/ms143219.aspx).
+In the installation wizard, accept the default settings.
+For more information about installation options, see [Install SQL Server from the Installation Wizard (Setup)](https://msdn.microsoft.com/library/ms143219.aspx).

 ## Create SQL Server Express databases for the test environment